ncatlab/nlab-content/pages/5/3/5/0/535/content.md

 #Idea#

-A _causet_ or _causal_ set is essentially the same thing as a [[poset]].
+A _causet_ or _causal_ set is essentially the same thing as a [[partial order|poset]].

-The difference in terminology indicates the restriction to certain applications: regarding a [[poset]] as a _causal set_ means to regard it as a model for something like a space with time evolution: a morphism $a \to b$ in the poset is read as encoding the information: "there is a time evolution process which takes $a$ to $b$".
+The difference in terminology indicates the restriction to certain applications: regarding a poset as a _causal set_ means to regard it as a model for something like a space with time evolution: a morphism $a \to b$ in the poset is read as encoding the information: "there is a time evolution process which takes $a$ to $b$".
 Equipped with this interpretation as causal sets, posets find applications in